List of FC Barcelona presidents: History

 After the departure of Núñez in 2000, his vice-president through the 22 years of his tenure, Joan Gaspart took over the club.
 During his presidency of the club, the team won no trophies and, after two-and-a-half years, Gaspart resigned his position on 12 February 2003, with the team in 15th place, two points above the relegation zone.
 Enric Reyna was elected as temporary president until the board resigned on 5 May 2003.
 Hereafter, an interim commission presided until the general elections were held.
 On 15 June 2003, Joan Laporta entered office, and was the most successful president in terms of Champions league trophies.
 The club won the Champions League twice within three years and completed an "unprecedented sextuple" by winning the 2008–09 La Liga, the 2008–09 Copa del Rey, the 2009 Supercopa de España, the 2008–09 UEFA Champions League, the 2009 UEFA Super Cup and the 2009 FIFA Club World Cup.

 On 13 June 2010, Sandro Rosell was elected president of Barcelona with more than 60% of the vote of Barça's club members, and he formally took over the presidency on 1 July 2010.
 He resigned in 2014 as a result of a scandal involving the signing of Neymar.

 Josep Maria Bartomeu replaced Rosell on January 23, 2014, before resigning in October 2020.
 A management commission led by Carles Tusquets took over, until Joan Laporta was elected for a second time on 7 March 2021 with over 54% of the vote.

 List of presidents

 Joan Gamper was Barcelona's founder and one of the first players.

 Joan Laporta is the current president, having been elected in March 2021.
-He previously served between 2003 & 2010 & is the most successful president in terms of trophies won per year.
+He was re-elected as President after 2026 elections.
+He previously served between 2003 and 2010, and is the most successful president in terms of trophies won per year.

-Josep Maria Bartomeu, the previous president who from 2014 until his resignation in October 2020.
+Josep Maria Bartomeu, the previous president from 2014 until his resignation in October 2020, won 13 trophies in his tenure as president.

+Josep Lluís Núñez was the most successful president with a total of 27 trophies won.

 Below is the official presidential history of Barcelona, from when Walter Wild took over at the club in 1899 until the present day.